-Ethanol can be made by a dry mill process or a wet mill process.
+Ethanol is made through a dry milling process at Nebraska Corn Processing.
 Most of the fuel ethanol in the U.S. is made using the dry mill method.
 The major steps in this process are:

-The feedstock (corn, wheat, barley, etc.) passes through a hammer mill, which grinds it into a fine powder called meal.
-The vast majority of ethanol in the U.S. is produced from corn.
+The feedstock (corn) passes through a hammer mill, which grinds it into a fine powder called meal and then is conveyed into the plant.

-The mash from the cookers is cooled and the secondary enzyme (gluco-amylase) is added to convert the liquefied starch to fermentable sugars (dextrose).
+The mash from liquefaction is cooled through plate and frame exchangers and the secondary enzyme gluco-amylase is added to convert the complex sugars into fermentable sugars (simple sugars).

-Yeast is added to the mash to ferment the sugars to ethanol and carbon dioxide.
-Using a continuous process, the fermenting mash is allowed to flow through several fermenters until it is fully fermented and leaves the final tank.
-In a batch process, the mash stays in one fermenter for about 48 hours before the distillation process is started.
+Yeast is added to the mash to ferment the simple sugars into ethanol, heat and carbon dioxide.
+In our batch process, the mash stays in one fermenter for about 50-60 hours before the distillation process is started.

-The fermented mash, now called beer, contains about 10 percent alcohol, plus all the non-fermentable solids from the corn and yeast cells.
-The mash is pumped to the continuous flow, multi-column distillation system where the alcohol is removed from the solids and the water.
-The alcohol leaves the top of the final column at about 190 proof, which is the azeotropic point of water and ethanol.
+The fermented mash, now called beer, contains about 14 percent ethanol, plus all the non-fermentable solids from the corn meal and yeast cells.
+The mash is pumped to our continuous flow, multi-column distillation system where the ethanol is removed from the solids and the water.
+The ethanol leaves the top of the final column at about 190 proof, which is the azeotropic point of water and ethanol.
 The residual mash, called stillage, is transferred from the base of the column to the co-product processing area.

-The alcohol from the top of the column passes through a dehydration system where the remaining water will be removed.
-Most ethanol plants use a molecular sieve to capture the last bit of water in the ethanol.
+The ethanol from the top of the column passes through a dehydration system where the remaining water will be removed.
+Our ethanol plant uses a molecular sieve to capture the last bit of water in the ethanol.
 The alcohol product at this stage is called anhydrous ethanol (pure, without water) and is approximately 200 proof.
 The 200 proof ethanol is then pumped into storage tanks to be loaded out.